National Touch League

 The National Touch League is a national-wide domestic competition for the sport of Touch Football in Australia.
-The annual four-day competition allows thirteen regional permits from across Australia to compete in twelve divisions including Open, Mixed and Senior categories.
-The competition is split into a Seniors competition (over-age divisions from over 30s to over 50s) and an Open competition (not restricted by age, other than for the under 20s divisions).
+The annual four-day competition allows thirteen regional permits and touch football affiliates from across Australia to compete in twelve divisions including Open, Mixed and Senior categories.
+The competition is split into a Seniors competition (over-age divisions from over 30s to over 50s) and an open competition (not restricted by age, other than for the under 20s divisions).

 Prior to the formation of the NRL Touch Premiership in May 2018, the competition was the pinnacle of Australian domestic touch football, and the primary selection event for national representative teams.